xdanto/mirador_CDM_plugin_aspace/README.md

 Tested with ArchivesSpace 4.2

 **Credit:** Adapted from a plugin built by Kevin Clair, Eberly Family Special Collections Library.
-Removed Kaltura for Cranbrook.
+Removed Kaltura (partially) for Cranbrook.

 ## In ArchivesSpace config.rb
 After saving this plugin to the plugins directory, add the plugin's directory name to config.rb after existing plugins (example below):